scristobal/blog/src/content/blog/trunk-action.md

 ---
-title: A GitHub action to deploy Web Assembly applications in Trunk
+title: The simplest GitHub action to deploy Trunk applications
-description: No need to deploy from a branch on a separate workflow
+description: No need to deploy from a branch on a separate workflow.
-pubDate: 09-11-2023
+publication: 09-11-2023
 ---

-## Intro
+## Introduction

-Lately I have been playing around with Web Assembly and Rust, but haven't found a way to easily build and share my projects.
+Lately, I have been playing around with Web Assembly and Rust, but haven't found a way to easily build and share my projects.
 That's until now.

 ### Config